Six-year Grammar School

 Six-year Grammar Schools are a compromise solution between four-year and eight-year Grammar Schools.
 These admit pupils from the seventh year of elementary school, in which pupils show a clearer specialisation, their psychological maturity is higher, and they get in contact with their older peers of the high school without problems.
 At the same time, we can detect and encourage the children´s talents for certain disciplines earlier and more often than in the case of four-year Grammar Schools.
 The parents´choices and aspirations for their children´s further education appear more responsibly.
 For the above-mentioned reasons, the founder and the school management have decided to accredit the six-year Grammar School.
 It is one of few, similarly specialised six-year Grammar Schools in the Moravian-Silesian region.
 In view of the fact that there are only several six-year Grammar Schools and there is a limited number of applications for secondary schools, the admission procedure for talented children is not so stressful as in the case of four-year Grammar Schools because if the fail in the entrance examinations, they still have an option of applying for the four-year Grammar School.

-The curriculum and the school educational programme can be downloaded here.
+The curriculum and the school educational programme can be downloaded here (available in the Czech language only).

 Admission requirements for the 1st round